sunnywhy/city-name-autocomplete/README.md

 After running the application locally, the API endpoint is "http://localhost:8080/suggestions"
 1. Since the query parameter "q" is required, that means we have to include this parameter in the url, like: http://localhost:8080/suggestions?q=Londo
 2. The latitude/longitude parameters are optional, we can add it to improve the city scores, ex: http://localhost:8080/suggestions?q=Londo&latitude=43.70011&longitude=-79.4163

+Note: the API is case sensentive, so "Lon" is not same as "lon".

 # Bonus questions:
 1. Can you think of more scoring parameters to make the suggestions better?